Alyson Ewald

 Cofounder, Member since 2005 Gooseberry

-I was born in Easton, PA, on January 26, 1969 to Richard and Gaelen Ewald.
-My younger brother Alec and I grew up mostly in Vermont, and later I spent many formative years in Russia.
-Now I’m Mark’s partner, Cole’s mama, a baker, a facilitator, an organizer, a gardener, and a fundraiser.
+I was born on the banks of the Delaware River in Pennsylvania, my younger brother and I grew up mostly in Vermont, and later I spent many formative years in Russia.
+Now I’m a parent, a teacher, a baker, a facilitator, an organizer, a gardener, and a fundraiser.

 One of the experiences that broadened my early horizons was a journey my family took when I was eight.
 My parents sold our house, bought an old Sunbeam bread truck, and converted it into a camper.
 That summer we headed west looking for a new home.
 My brother Alec and I were home-schooled while we were on the road, and I still remember visiting caves and parks on the way, reading the Narnia chronicles, and learning math from figuring out our (dismal) gas mileage.
 A sign of my parents’ influence is that on the ceiling of the truck was a map where, along with our route, my father had marked every nuclear power plant in the country so that we could give them a wide berth.